Caring for someone with sensory impairments

 When someone is born with combined sight and hearing difficulties this is called congenital deafblindness.
 Conditions that can cause this include congenital rubella syndrome or CHARGE syndrome.
 People who are born deafblind often have additional disabilities, including learning and physical disabilities.

-NHS Choices has further information about deafblindess including causes and management.
+The NHS website has further information about deafblindess including causes and management.

 Getting support as a carer